Getting Started with MaxTAF

 Viewing files from Other Projects

-To view files from other projects that you have access to, press the "Other Projects" tab in the side menu of the File Tree pane.
-That will open a new file tree in a split view below the main project file tree and from there you can navigate to and open any of the files in other projects.
+To view files from other projects that are accessible from your account, press the "Other Project" tab in the side menu of the File Tree pane.
+This will open the other project's files in a split view below the currently opened file tree.
+This allows you to move, edit or copy files into your current project.

-Note: you may view files from other projects and copy them into the current project but you cannot edit them.
+Note: you can view files from other projects and copy them into the current project but you cannot edit them.
 In order to edit them you must switch to their project.

 File Actions

-Depending on the type of the file, you may have some type-specific actions.
-For example, a .java file can be compiled and, if it is also the script file for a test, the test can be run from here.
+Depending on the type of the file, you may also have some type-specific actions.
+For example a .java file can be compiled and, if it is also the script file for a case, the case can be run from here.
 Here is a list of some typical actions:

 File Structure and Libraries

-Each of MaxTAF supported languages has it's own file structure within the Workspace.
+Each of MaxTAF's supported languages have their own dedicated folder within the file system.

-Within these folder structures, each language will have a place where you can add any of the external libraries and modules that you need for your cases and files.
-To add a library or a module, simply find it on the internet, download it to your computer and from there upload it to the dedicated library/modules folder.
+Within these folders, each language will have a place where you can add any of the external libraries and modules that you need for your cases and files.
+To add a library or a module: locate it on the internet, download it to your computer and then upload it to the dedicated folder.

 Java File Structure

-Java related files are organized on the following folders:
+Java related files are organized in the following folders:

-- src - holds all of the source (.java) files.
-In addition to the Java files that are created when you create a test, you can create/upload any other class files that you need.
+- src - holds all source (.java) files, divided into 2 main sections "test" and "main".
+In addition to the Java files that are created when you create a case, you can create/upload any other class files that you need.

 Python File Structure

-- modules - holds all of the python modules.
+- modules - holds all of your Python modules.
 If you need to add some more modules, upload them here.

 - scripts - holds all of your script files.
-In addition to the Python files that are created when you create a test, you can create/upload any other Python files that you need
+In addition to the Python files that are created when you create a case, you can create/upload any other Python files that you need.

 Javascript File Structure

-- maxtaf/node_modules - holds javascript modules.
+- maxtaf - holds javascript modules and some files required to run JS cases.
 This is the place where you can upload any additional modules that you may need.

 - scripts - holds all of your script files.
-In addition to the Javascript files that are created when you create a test, you can create/upload any other Javascript files that you need
+In addition to the Javascript files that are created when you create a case, you can create/upload any other Javascript files that you need.

 Robot Framework File Structure

-Robot Framework is different to other languages in terms that it sits on top of Python as a layer.
-For that reason, addition of new libraries boils down to adding new libraries into the Python file structure.
+Robot Framework is different to other languages in that it sits on top of Python as a layer.
+For that reason, addition of new libraries requires adding new libraries into the Python file structure.

 - scripts - holds all of the source (.robot) files